pemasingye/pemasingye/README.md

 - 👋 Hi, I’m @pemasingye
 - 👀 I’m passionate in Data Science & ML
-- 🌱 I’m currently working as Insurance Advisor at TD
+- 🌱 I’m currently working as Data Analyst at TD Insurance
-- 💞️ I’m looking for data related roles
-- 📫 How to reach me 4378725175 or pemaisngs@gmail.com
+- 📫 How to reach me @ pemaisngs@gmail.com

 <!---
 pemasingye/pemasingye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.